kechifikasion/kechifikasion/README.md

 ### Current Focus
 🏠 **Homelab** — Gateway, AP, switch, and a few extra devices are set up; server deployment is pending budget (currently using the gateway's built-in firewall).
-🐧 **Linux** — Running CachyOS as my main OS, dual-booted with a cracked copy of Win11 (for a few online games).
+🐧 **Linux** — Running CachyOS as my main OS, dual-booted with Win11 set up via WinUtil (for a few online games).
 🌐 **VPS** — Running n8n and a Discord bot on a VPS; planning to launch a 100+ mod Minecraft server soon.

 ---

 ### Hobbies & Interests
-✈️ **Aviation & UAV** — Hold a UAV-1 commercial pilot license, follow the aviation field closely.
+✈️ **Aviation & UAV** — Hold an İHA-1 (ICAO-approved commercial UAV pilot license, issued in Turkey), follow the aviation field closely.
 🛡️ **Defense Industry** — Following unmanned vehicle platforms and the weapons sector with interest.
 🎮 **Gaming & Hardware** — PC building, PC maintenance, and video games.
 🖨️ **3D Printing** — Hobby technical part production.
 On hold until equipment is upgraded.